elLuiz/User-Management-App/README.md

 ## Motivation

-This project was created to improve my skills in React and NodeJS.
+This project was intended to improve my skills in React and NodeJS.
 As well as having a better understanding of Authentication.

 ### Authentication